amaccis/amaccis.github.io/content/posts/trying-to-learn-haskell-list-comprehensions.md

 The interesting (and powerful) thing is that you can also create nested list comprehensions if you have particular needs, mostly if you are handling lists that contain lists.
 Imagine you have a list of names (first and last names) and you only want to extract the initials of these names to create another list, a list of initials precisely.

 Well, in Haskell, strings are lists too, they are lists of characters.
-That's why, in order to get something like this
+That's why, in order to get something like that
 ```haskell
 ["AD","FP","ZB"]
 ```